Key Takeaways

 In addition to the above sectors and uses, the potential application of zero-knowledge proofs have been highlighted by Aleo on multiple occasions for numerous uses including:

 - Data control - data control is imperative as the Internet of Things continues to grow at an alarming rate.
 The capacity to share raw data increases exponentially as the number of devices and consumers sharing information grows.
-Through ZKPs, this data can be encoded and confirmed in a way that virtually eliminates the possibility of cyberattacks, while still allowing the data to be used for machine learning.
+Through ZKPs, data can be verified without exposing the raw information, reducing the amount of sensitive data that applications need to collect, store, or transmit.

 - Authentication and provenance - zero-knowledge proofs will allow for the verification of data legitimacy without necessarily stamping Personal Identifiable Information (PII) within files (e.g., photographs) that are widely distributed.
 This is already being conceptualized as a means to combat disinformation by leading computer scientists globally.